michi1006/intergala-xchange/README.md

 ## Program
 The intergala-xchange  programm can be run simplified by running the **IntergalaXchange_Main** class.
 This class reads default input.txt from resources folder and outputs the conversion result to the console.

+Can be run with the command on the bash (if maven is installed):
+<code>mvn exec:java -D exec.mainClass=main.IntergalaXchange_Main</code>

 Furthermore, there is the *JavaFX* program **IntergalaXchange**, which offers a more user-friendly, interactive UI.
 There the input can be read from a .txt-file and modified manually in the input text area.

+Can be run with the command on the bash (if maven is installed):
+<code>mvn exec:java -D exec.mainClass=main.IntergalaXchange</code>
 ## Classes

 General: